 Royals, Herrera agree to $5,325,000 deal, avoid arbitration

-In this Sept.
-6, 2016 file photo, Kansas City Royals pitcher Kelvin Herrera throws against the Minnesota Twins during the eighth inning of a baseball game in Minneapolis.
+Kansas City Royals pitcher Kelvin Herrera throws against the Minnesota Twins on Sept.

 Comments